kubealex/event-driven-automation/assets/use-cases/alertmanager.md

 This integration uses an Alertmanager instance, present as a container in the [tests folder](../../utils) to handle the alerts, that instantiates a container for AlertManager (and kafka) available on port _9093_ of the host.

-To properly configure it, replace the **EDA_NODE_HOSTNAME** variable in [alertmanager configuration](../../utilsalertmanager/alertmanager.yml) to properly send the alert on the listener that is created via the rulebooks.
+To properly configure it, replace the **EDA_NODE_HOSTNAME** variable in [alertmanager configuration](../../utils/alertmanager/alertmanager.yml) to properly send the alert on the listener that is created via the rulebooks.

-## Alertmanager simple integration
+## Alertmanager integration

-In this use case, you can simulate an alert, [using the following script](../../utilssend-alert), replacing **ALERTMANAGER_HOST** placeholder with the hostname/IP where the container is running (it can likely be _localhost_).
+In this use case, you can simulate an alert, [using the following script](../../utils/send-alert), replacing **ALERTMANAGER_HOST** placeholder with the hostname/IP where the container is running (it can likely be _localhost_).

-It generates a simple alert, that will trigger a Job Template on AAP2, showing the alert information.
+It generates a simple alert, that will trigger a Job Template on AAP2, showing the alert information or raising and resolving a Service Now incident.

 ### Configuration